rgel/PowerCLi/NSX/README.md

 <ins>Requirements:</ins> PowerShell 4 or above.
 To check, type the following command: `$PSVersionTable.PSVersion.Major`.

-To use this script, save the '<b>Power-NsxRole.ps1</b>' file to your computer.
+To use this script, save the '<b>Power-NsxRole.ps1</b>' file to your computer and go to the script directory, e.g. `cd C:\scripts`.

-Then go to the script directory, e.g. `cd C:\scripts` and type following command: `Import-Module .\Power-NsxRole.ps1 -Force`.
+Import the script to the current PowerShell session: `Import-Module .\Power-NsxRole.ps1 -Force`.

+Connect to your NSX Manager(s) by `Connect-NsxServer` cmdlet from the PowerNSX module.

+You are ready to invoke imported cmdlets.
 To see the cmdlets imported, type `Get-Command -Noun nsxentity*`.

+All the action cmdlets (`Add-`/`New-`/`Remove-') are advanced functions and support `-Debug`, `-Verbose` and `-Confirm` parameters.

 For help on each individual cmdlet, run `Get-Help CmdletName -Full [-Online][-Examples]`.